opencog/opencog/opencog/ghost/README.md

 ordered-goals: (please_user=0.8)
 ```

-The rules being created under a `ordered-goals` will have a different weight associated, based on the order of creation.
+The rules being created under a `ordered-goals` will have a different weight, based on the order of creation.
 The relationship between the order and the weight forms a geometric sequence with a factor of 0.5.

 For example, if there are five rules under the above `please_user=0.8` goal, the first rule will have a weight of 0.4, the second one will have 0.2, the third one will have 0.1, and so on.
 The sum of the weights will get closer to the weight of the top level goal (0.8) if more rules are created under it.

+Additionally, when a rule in a sequence is triggered, it will have a lower STI while the next rules in the same sequence will receive a boost in STI, so as to increase the chance of being selected in the next cycle.

 2) Rule level goal(s)